 clinically significant ventricular arrhythmias.

-- Pregnant or nursing females and females of childbearing potential including those with
+- Pregnant or nursing females and females of childbearing potential including those

-are postmenopausal (defined as being amenorrheic for at least 2 years) must have
+who are postmenopausal (defined as being amenorrheic for at least 2 years) must have

 confirmatory FSH test results at Screening.